Biography of John Armstrong Jr.

 Gates and the Southern Department

 In 1780, Gates was placed in command of the Southern Department.
-Armstrong Jr. stayed with him and remained as an assistant on the staff of Gates.
+Armstrong Jr. stayed with him and remained as an assistant on his staff.
 However, Gates suffered a disastrous defeat at the Battle of Camden on August 16, 1780.
 In December, Gates was replaced by Nathanael Greene.

 Armstrong Visits Congress